 - Type Control Panel in the Taskbar Search and press Enter to access the same.

-- Moving ahead reach out to DisplayLink Graphics Driver and do a right-click on it.
+- Reach out to DisplayLink Graphics Driver and right-click on it.

 - Select the Uninstall option.